stormpath/stormpath-documentation/source/accnt_mgmt.rst

 Application vs Organization Account Linking Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First and foremost, both Application's and Organizations have Account Linking Policies, but Stormpath will always default to the Application's Policy.
-This means that if you specify that you would like to log in to an Organization then that Organization's Account Linking Policy will take precedence over the one for your Application.
+First and foremost, both Applications and Organizations have Account Linking Policies.
+Stormpath will default to the Application's Policy if you do not specify an Organization during login.

 .. code-block:: http